 Your baby’s digestive system can give you endless worries in the early days.
-But there is a way to work out what’s making him uncomfortable – and how to get him happy again.
+But there is a way to work out what’s making them uncomfortable – and how to get them happy again.

 There are several different ways to wind your little one.
 Get the technique right and it could provide instant relief for your little one….

 Lay your baby tummy-down on your lap supporting her head with your hand.

 "Ensure she is safe and secure and not in danger of rolling off your lap – then use your free hand to rub her back gently up and down or in circular motions," says Fi.

 "Lots of little ones like this technique but be warned – it can bring up a sicky burp after a feed as there is pressure on their tummy."